tcassanelli/pyoof/docs/zernike/index.rst

     W(x, y) = U^0_0 + \frac{1}{10}\cdot U^{-1}_1 + \frac{1}{5} \cdot U^{2}_4

-Then a plot of such function will be
+Then a plot of such function will be,

 .. plot::
     :include-source: